jnyfah/jnyfah.github.io/_posts/phanes4.md

 **`memory_order_seq_cst`** — sequential consistency.
 Every seq_cst operation participates in a single global total order that all threads agree on.
 This is the strongest and most expensive ordering.

-TODO : do better in the paragraph
+**`memory_order_acq_rel`** — both acquire and release at once.
+This is used on read-modify-write operations, where a single operation both reads and writes.
+The acquire side prevents reordering of operations after it, the release side prevents reordering of operations before it.

 **Fences** — `std::atomic_thread_fence` applies an ordering constraint without attaching it to a specific atomic variable.
-A `seq_cst` fence establishes a point in the global order that all threads can reason about, regardless of which variables they are operating on.
+Where acquire and release are tied to a single load or store, a fence covers *all* memory operations around it.

 ### Why seq_cst global ordering matters: